sumitspacesingh/super-octo-invention/README.md

 - Best model automatically saved
-- Due to larger file Git was unable to upload the final weight file, so here is the link to google drive where you can find it: https://drive.google.com/file/d/10n6VG9hOQ-5xbFTib6t8uM82WoIv5vxx/view?usp=sharing
+- Due to larger file Git was unable to upload the final weight file, so here is the link to google drive where you can find it: https://drive.google.com/file/d/10n6VG9hOQ-5xbFTib6t8uM82WoIv5vxx/view?usp=sharing (Note- It might show a problem in viewing due to it's large size, so download it)

 ##  Author